Julian/lean.nvim/README.md

 For more detail on the full list of supported configuration options, key mappings, and commands, see [the manual](https://github.com/Julian/lean.nvim/wiki/The-lean.nvim-Manual).

 (If you find you can't modify your source files due to the nvim `E21` error, this might be due to lean.nvim's effort prevent users from accidentally shooting themselves in the foot by modifying the Lean standard library.
 See the `nomodifiable` option in the [full configuration](https://github.com/Julian/lean.nvim/wiki/The-lean.nvim-Manual#full-configuration--settings).)

-## Semantic Highlighting

-Lean supports [semantic highlighting](https://leanprover.github.io/lean4/doc/semantic_highlighting.html), in which the Lean server itself will signal how to highlight terms and symbols within the editor using information available to it.
-See the [manual's syntax highlighting section](https://github.com/Julian/lean.nvim/wiki/The-lean.nvim-Manual#syntax-highlighting) for full details on how highlighting works in `lean.nvim`.

-Note that even though neovim supports this highlighting, you still will want to map the semantic highlighting groups to your color scheme appropriately.
-For a sample setup, see [the wiki](https://github.com/Julian/lean.nvim/wiki/Configuring-&-Extending#semantic-highlighting).

 ## Other Useful Plugins